aviral31/shopNow/README.md

 kubectl get nodes
 ```

+Note: All the below mentioned kubectl commands assume that you are working with "shopnow-demo" namespace, update the namespace as per yours where ever you find "shopnow-demo".

 #### 5. Docker Registry Secret (Only required for private ECR registry)
 **Note**: Skip this step if using public Docker Hub images or public ECR repositories.